tendaiactivetutors-beep/Workforce-Management-and-Human-Resources-Analytics-Project/README.md

 The primary objectives of this project are to:

-1.
-Analyze Employee Attrition: Investigate factors influencing employee turnover and predict potential attrition risks.
+1.Analyze Employee Attrition: Investigate factors influencing employee turnover and predict potential attrition risks.

-2.
-Evaluate Performance Trends: Assess employee performance patterns across various departments and job roles.
+2.Evaluate Performance Trends: Assess employee performance patterns across various departments and job roles.

-3.
-Optimize Attendance and Leave Management: Identify patterns in employee absenteeism and leave utilization, and their operational impact.
+3.Optimize Attendance and Leave Management: Identify patterns in employee absenteeism and leave utilization, and their operational impact.

-4.
-Measure Training Effectiveness: Determine the impact of training programs on employee performance and development.
+4.Measure Training Effectiveness: Determine the impact of training programs on employee performance and development.

-5.
-Understand Workforce Demographics: Provide a comprehensive overview of the workforce composition for strategic planning.
+5.Understand Workforce Demographics: Provide a comprehensive overview of the workforce composition for strategic planning.

 ## Datasets

 This project utilizes four interconnected synthetic datasets, generated using Python, to simulate real-world HR data:

 hr_employees.csv: Contains employee demographics, job titles, hire/termination dates, salary, and performance scores.